hqiu-nju/raaft/README.md

 # RAAFT

-A Django based SQL-storage server for CRAFT/CRACO candidate processing and information exchange
+A Django based SQL-storage server for CRAFT/CRACO candidate processing and information exchange with slack

 To Run:
     python manage.py runserver